-Yet, many people suffer from postural issues that can lead to discomfort and even pain.
+Many people suffer from postural issues that can lead to discomfort and even pain.
 One common postural problem is rib flare, where the ribcage protrudes excessively, causing the front of the ribs to flare outward.
-Various factors, including sedentary lifestyles, poor posture, muscle imbalances, and structural issues, can cause rib flare.
+Various factors, including sedentary lifestyles, poor posture, muscle imbalances, and structural issues, can cause flared ribs.

 Summarize